jhdm/throttle-queue-utils/README.md

-# Throttled Queue and Utilities
+# Throttled Batch Queue and Utilities

+> Throttled batch queue, throttle, retry, and other utilities

-> This includes throttled batch queue with capacity, retry, and async support.
+Throttled batch queue supports capacity, retry, and async features.
 It could be used for calling rate-limited services.

-> This also includes throttle, retry, and other utilities.
+This project is inspired by lodash.

 ## Installing Dependencies